yushan613/Altimeter_Reader/README.md

 This altimeter reader can automatically read the altitudes from the altimeters in historical aerial images(photographs).

-The steps to run this program are as follows:
+The steps to run the altimeter reader are as follows:

 1. Train the altimeter detector

+    1.1 Go to folder: altimeter_detector

     1.1 Create training and testing dataset with imglab